etruel/wpematico/readme.txt

 * Adds smart notifications in campaign list.
 * Adds Debug Mode feature to save all campaigns logs instead only the last one.
 * Some tweaks in translation notification in settings.
+* Adds some new data in debug file.

 = 2.2.3 Jan 21, 2019 =
 * Added compatibility to import the XML files from URL o local folders with WPeMatico Exporter Addon.